 The UW College of Education Faculty Council distributes a limited number of scholarships annually.
 Most of these scholarships are made possible through the generous gifts of alumni and other supporters.

-Only continuing and incoming College of Education students are eligible for College of Education scholarships, and all incoming admitted students are automatically considered.
+Only continuing and incoming College of Education students are eligible for College of Education scholarships.
 Master in Teaching students must submit additional application materials that will be distributed by the Teacher Preparation Office.
-Continuing students must submit separate application materials.
 Please note that financial need is not considered in the initial review of scholarship applications.

-Many scholarships are need-based and require applicants to complete and submit the Free Application for Federal Student Aid (FAFSA) by the established deadline.
-Eligibility regarding need-based financial aid is determined by the FAFSA.
+Many scholarships are need-based and require applicants to complete and submit the FAFSA (Free Application for Federal Student Aid) or the WASFA (Washington Application for State Financial Aid) by the established deadlines.
+Eligibility regarding need-based financial aid is determined by the FAFSA or WASFA.

-- All applicants must enter the University of Washington, Code #003798, in Step 6.
+- When completing the FAFSA, all applicants must enter the University of Washington, Code #003798.

 - International applicants/students who have a Social Security number should submit the FAFSA form per the above instructions.

 - International applicants/students who do not have a Social Security number must wait to have financial need evaluated until after review by the Scholarship Review Committee.
 This is a separate process.